droxer/RxGo/benchmarks/README.md

 # Benchmarks

 This directory contains comprehensive benchmark tests for the RxGo library.
-All benchmarks use only public APIs and do not depend on internal packages.

 ## Structure